okbreathe/vim-ultisnips-css/README.md

-# CSS snippets for UltiSnips.vim
+# CSS snippets for UltiSnips.vim and Yasnippet
 #### Style faster

 My collection of CSS snippets lets you type CSS faster.
 Just use these on a